rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

  * The node that received your request , while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
  * The node is no longer part of the cluster, and has stopped receiving Raft log updates.

-This is why rqlite offers selectable read consistency levels of _weak_ (the default), _strong_, and _none_.
+This is why rqlite offers selectable read consistency levels of _weak_ (the default), _linearizable, _strong_, and _none_.
 Each is explained below, and examples of each are shown at the end of this page.

 ## Weak
 >_Weak_ consistency is used if you don't specify any level, or if an unrecognized level is specified -- and it's probably the right choice for your application.